A terrific opportunity to explore different careers in libraries and gain practical experience.

 Digital Media Fellowship

-Apply for this opportunity to work with the library on multimedia projects, media preservation and more.
+Apply for this opportunity to work with the Libraries on multimedia projects, media preservation, and more.

 Special Collections Fellowship

-Gain valuable experience with archives, manuscripts and rare books.
+Gain valuable experience with archives, manuscripts, and rare books at Rauner Library.

 Current Library Fellows